rwblokzijl/Msc-thesis-EuroToken/thesis.md

 simply send a de-tokenisation transaction to the exchange which includes the IBAN the user would like the money to be paid out to as part of the block.

-However, if a user does not know the public key of the exchange, the interaction has to happen through the UI.
+However, if the user does not know the public key of the exchange, the interaction has to happen through the exchange web UI.
 This would involve the following flow:

-1. The user specifies the amount to exchange along with their IBAN.
+1. The user inputs the amount to exchange along with their IBAN.
-2. The exchange generates a QR code which includes their public key, as well as the amount.
+2. The exchange generates a QR code which includes their public key, a payment ID, as well as the amount to be paid.
-3. The user scans the QR code and confirms the transaction in the app.
+3. The user scans the QR code and transfers the amount in the app.
+The gateway then validates the transaction and pays out the Euro to the IBAN.

 Within the app the exchange flows are handled using the pages shown in figure
 \ref{wallet_exchange}.